 The UPMC Children’s Hospital of Pittsburgh Cleft Craniofacial Center is available to provide prenatal consultations if a cleft or craniofacial condition is diagnosed during pregnancy.
 This consultation will allow the family to meet the care team and allow our specialists determine if further testing is required.

 Your doctor may offer to perform an amniocentesis to see if there's a genetic cause for the cleft lip and/or palate and to determine if your baby has any other health problems.

 If these conditions aren't diagnosed during pregnancy, the doctor who examines your baby at birth will probably find them.
 A submucous cleft palate is hardest to detect since the cleft is hidden by the mouth's lining.

 The symptoms of both conditions include feeding difficulties, such as not being able to suck.
 Children with cleft palate may also have problems with swallowing and food coming out of their nose.

-The Cleft-Craniofacial Center at Children's Hospital of Pittsburgh has a 70-year history of treating children with cleft lips and cleft palates.
+The Cleft-Craniofacial Center at UPMC Children's Hospital has a 70-year history of treating children with cleft lip and cleft palate.

-The goal of treatment is to make sure that your child can eat properly, speak properly, hear normally, have a healthy smile, normal appearance and to be well adjusted.
+The goal of treatment is to make sure that your child can:

-Because your child may have trouble feeding, a member of our team will give you special instructions on how best to feed your baby.
-Feeding a baby with one of these conditions can be stressful and requires patience and the use of special bottles or nursers.
+Because your child may have trouble feeding, a member of our team will give you special instructions on how to best feed your baby.
+Feeding a baby with one of these conditions can be stressful and requires patience and the use of special bottles or nurses.